premaseem/JavaScriptLab/TYPESCRIPT_REFERENCE_SHEET.md

 User-defined => Interface, class, enum, array, tuple

 # Assigning types

     let variableName: typeScriptType = value;

 ## Any type
 Any is loose typing in JS. `any` type would infer the type dynamically.
+It is

-It is let myvar: any = 'This is a String'
+    let myvar: any = 'This is a String'

+## Built-in type
+number: Double precision 64-bit floating point values for ints and fractions
+string: string with single, double quote and backticks for multi lines.
+boolean: true or false
+void: used on function return type to represent non returning functions ( like java)
+null: represents intentional absence of a value
+undefined: denotes value give to uninitialzed var

 ## Tuples
 You can express an array when you know the type of a fixed number of elements and predefine your types in order.